reactphp/http/README.md

 If the request handler resolves with a response stream that is already closed, it will simply send an empty response body.
+If the client closes the connection while the stream is still open, the response stream will automatically be closed.
+If a promise is resolved with a streaming body after the client closes, the response stream will automatically be closed.
+The `close` event can be used to clean up any pending resources allocated in this case (if applicable).

 If the response body is a `string`, a `Content-Length` header will be added automatically.